 You have no idea how to start your digital marketing presence?
 You might look into starting by having a good and strong presence in social media.
-This can be very important for your digital marketing efforts, as long as you do it properly, social media marketing is an extremely powerful tool.
+This can be very important for your digital marketing efforts, as long as you do it properly, social media marketing is a powerful tool.

-What you can accomplish with social media marketing
+What can you accomplish with Social Media Marketing?

 Let's talk about something first: as you start your social media marketing plan, you need to figure out what you want and have an end-game in mind.
 It could be sales, brand awareness, engagement - the whole lot.
 That changes your perception about your investment, as you will develop metrics to understand what happens and prioritize new spending between your different ads across the social networks.

 A first objective can be to increase brand awareness among your customers.
 To do so, you should avoid only publishing promotional messages and talk more about your brand as a whole, giving the people an insight into its values.
 Ads that do that can help also.
 Instead, focus on content that emphasizes your personality or values first.
-You can also use it these kinds of posts to grow your brand’s audience, bringing new people into your customer base, introducing yourself to them.
+You can also use these kinds of posts to grow your brand's audience, bringing new people into your customer base and introducing yourself to them.

-Of course, you can also use social media to generate leads and sales, usually offering a lead magnet (an e-book, webinar, etc.) in exchange for their emails.
+Of course, you can also use social media to generate leads and sales, usually offering a lead magnet (an ebook, webinar, etc.) in exchange for their emails.
 You can also tell your followers about new products and promotions.
 This also works great if you are trying to increase web traffic, working on conversions and clicks to your website, where you can turn readers into customers.

-Which social media should I use?
+Which social media channels should I use?

 You also have to understand which social media you're going to use the most.
-There a few alternatives, and each one of them has a different audience and different goals.
+There a few alternatives and each one of them has a different audience and different goals.
 Let's dive into them:

 Pinterest, if your customers are female, then Pinterest is an excellent option - as women vastly outnumber men there.